-- Option 1: Transferability allowed upon program implementation. - Option 2: Transferability not allowed during the first 2 years of the program. - Option 3: Transferability not allowed during the first 3 years of the program. - Option 4: Transferability not allowed during the first 5 years of the program.
+Option 2: Transferability not allowed during the first 2 years of the program.
+Option 3: Transferability not allowed during the first 3 years of the program.
+Transferability not allowed during the first 5 years of the program.

 Alternative 4.
 Hook and line golden tilefish endorsements can be transferred between any two individuals or entities that hold valid commercial unlimited SG permits.